dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 5/README.md

 endmodule
 ```

 This code also has the same functionality as the previous code — implementing a 1:8 demultiplexer.
-Let us view its waveform:
+Viewing its waveform:

 ![Waveform of demux_generate — same output as demux_case](../images/image57.png)